-Earlier this week a manufacturer ask if there were any true benefits of using pulse over CV in the MIG process.
+We are frequently asked if there are any real benefits of using pulse over CV in the MIG process.
 The short answer is “absolutely.”
 But before we can answer we need to ask: “what is the application?”
 To really appreciate the benefits of pulsed GMAW compared to traditional CV (short arc or globular) it is helpful to have fundamental knowledge on the different modes of metal transfer.
-In the next few days we will post an in-depth look at the different modes.
-For now, we’ll focus on listing the advantages and limitation of the pulse process.

 Advantages of Pulse Welding